 Withdrawal & Return of Aid Policy

 To officially withdraw from the University, students must follow the established deadlines, policies, and procedures found in the Catalog.
 Each semester, Records and Registration publishes Policies & Registration information including deadlines to withdraw from courses, and the associated tuition and fee proration, if applicable.
+Visit the Registrar Withdrawal page for more details.

 Official Withdrawals

 When a student withdraws completely from the university, two separate processes occur—the Records and Registration prorates tuition and some fees (according to the Student Withdrawals policy published in the Catalog), and the Office of Financial Assistance (OFA) prorates financial aid according to Federal Student Aid (FSA) Return of Title IV Funds calculation guidelines.
+Only students who have withdrawn from all classes are subject to the return of Title IV funds calculation.

 When a student completes an official withdrawal from the university, the student will be billed for any amount of federal/state aid that is considered an advanced payment.
 In addition, if the student is due a refund of tuition and fees, a portion of that refund may be retained to repay federal aid on the student's behalf.
 If the withdrawal takes place before completing 60 percent of the term, the OFA will calculate an earned aid percentage based upon the number of days attended, divided by the total number of days in the term.
 This percentage will be multiplied by the total amount of federal aid received.
 The result is the amount of aid a student earned before withdrawing and is, therefore, allowed to keep.
-The difference between the federal aid disbursed to the student account and the amount of aid a student earned must be returned to the federal programs in the following order:

-1. Unsubsidized Direct Stafford Loan
+- Unsubsidized Direct Stafford Loan

-2. Subsidized Direct Stafford Loan
+- Subsidized Direct Stafford Loan

-3. Direct PLUS Loan
+- Direct PLUS Loan

-4. Federal Pell Grant
+- Federal Pell Grant

-5. Federal SEOG
+- Federal SEOG

-6. TEACH Grant
+- TEACH Grant

-7. Other Title IV Funds
+- Other Title IV Funds

 If a student received funds from the state or an outside agency, or institutional funds, the student will be billed for any amount of funds that is considered an advanced payment.
 The OFA must follow the guidelines specified by those organizations regarding withdrawals.
-For most aid types a prorated return is required.
+For most aid types, a prorated return is required.

 Unofficial Withdrawal

 If a student stops attending all classes during a semester and does not go through the University' withdrawal process, the student is treated as an "unofficial withdrawal".
-At the end of each
+At the end of each semester, OFA identifies all students who did not earn a passing grade in at least one credit-bearing class.
+OFA will document the last date of attendance as reported by instructors.
+Using that information, students will be reviewed under the Return of Title IV Funds calculation as described above.

 Reducing Enrollment/Dropping Classes (Reducing Hours)